kudobuilder/kudo/keps/0009-operator-toolkit.md

 After extending, the base resources are inherited by the extending operator.
 The behavior of extensions and values available from the base are described in their corresponding sub-section.

 When a task is defined in an extended operator, it **replaces** the task from the base.
 The tasks available are dependent on the base type and are described more in detail in their corresponding sub-section.
-To support extensibility of tasks that have been replaced, a few new keywords are available in `operator.yaml` to support further control over extensions:

 When a plan is defined in an extended operator, it **replaces** the plan from the base.
 The plans available are dependent on the base type and are described more in detail in their corresponding sub-section.